henrywangg/todoapp-microservice/README.md

 ## Usage

-Once the application is successfully running, you can access it from a web browser at `http://localhost:3000`.
+Once the application is successfully running, you can access it from the Postman application at `http://localhost:8080` for Backend and `http://localhost:8081` for Frontend.
 The application provides basic functionalities of a to-do app, including:

 - **View Tasks**: Display the list of current tasks.
 - **Add New Task**: Add a new task to the list.